Mission Statement & Strategic

 The Mission Hill Health Movement (MHHM) was founded in the 1960s.
 At that time, the neighborhood was adjacent to some of the best medical facilities in the world, yet many residents did not have access to regular health care.
 Hospitals and medical institutions were buying homes and property anonymously in the area to expand their facilities into our residential neighborhood.

-Current MHHM Programs include: Seasonal Farmers Markets at Roxbury Crossing subway station on the Orange Line, and Brigham Circle trolley station on the E Green Line; the Gore St Community Garden; Mission Hill Walks!
-(Walking Group); Video-What I want my Doctor to Know (Filming Summer 2023); COVID 19 response with facemasks and food support; and Annual Mission Hill Health and Wellness Fair.
+Current MHHM Programs include: Farmers Markets at Roxbury Crossing subway station on the Orange Line, and Brigham Circle trolley station on the E Green Line; the Gore St Community Garden; Mission Hill Walks!
+(Walking Group); Mindful Movement for seniors at the Parker Hill Library; Video-What I want my Doctor to Know; COVID 19 & flu response with facemasks and test kits; and Annual Mission Hill Health and Wellness Fair.

 In 2017, the MHHM Board adopted the following mission statement: